What is Hepatitis C?

 The length of treatment is as little as 8 weeks with children receiving treatment monitored by a specialist.
 The treatment is dependent on how the child’s liver is functioning, the impact of symptoms on their life, blood results, liver biopsy and ultrasound results.

 Can hepatitis C virus be caught?

-A There is a very low risk in Australia , but infection can occur if a recently infected blood donor's hepatitis C test is not yet positive.
+A: There is a very low risk in Australia, but infection can occur if a blood donor was recently infected and their hepatitis C test was not yet positive.

 Who should be tested for hepatitis C virus?

 Children born to a mother with the hepatitis C virus

 Anyone who has symptoms of hepatitis or anyone with unexplained abnormal liver tests

 Anyone at risk of hepatitis C due to exposure to blood or blood products before February 1990